-Date Action By or With Whom Taken Manual Ref. § Column 5 Mon Feb 24 New Law (HB 1067, HB 4129) LAST DAY to withdraw from GENERAL election IF filing deadline was extended due to removal of deceased candidate's name from the ballot.
-EXCEPTION: A withdrawal submitted after this date is valid if it is submitted before the ballots are prepared AND (New Law - HB 4129) if the public notice of the logic and accuracy test has not been published.
-(See Feb 19 entry).
-City Secretary 68 th Mon Mar 2 If a SPECIAL ELECTION to fill a vacancy was ordered on or before the 70 th day before the election, this is the LAST DAY to file an application for a place on the ballot and the LAST DAY to file a declaration of write-in candidacy in the SPECIAL ELECTION.
+Date Action By or With Whom Taken Manual Ref. § Column 5 Mon Mar 1 If a SPECIAL ELECTION to fill a vacancy was ordered on or before the 70 th day before the election, this is the LAST DAY to file an application for a place on the ballot and the LAST DAY to file a declaration of write-in candidacy in the SPECIAL ELECTION.
 62 nd day is on Sunday.
-This action is extended to Mon, Mar 2, the 61 st day.
-City Secretary 13.06 62 nd (61 st) NOTE; for impact of HB 1067, re removal of deceased candidate's name from the special election ballot, and extended filing and withdrawal deadlines, please see endnotes.
-Tue Mar 3 LAST DAY TO DELIVER NOTICE OF THE ELECTION TO THE COUNTY CLERK AND VOTER REGISTRAR of each county in which the election will be held.
-City Council (City Secretary) 10.16 60 th NOTE: New Law (HB 933, HB 1241): The Notice must now include the location of each polling place, including the building name, if any, and the street address, including suite or room number, if any.
-Mar 3 First day of the period Texas Ethics Commission will defer investigation until after election (or runoff) if an allegation is filed.
-City Secretary/ Texas Ethics Commission 18.01 60 th Mar 3 Recommended day to contact the county clerk or elections administrator concerning availability of the initial list of voters who have submitted annual applications for ballot by mail (ABBM).
-City Secretary 16.523 60 th Fri Mar 6 Extended deadline to file for a place on the ballot in a city office having a 4-year term if no one has filed by 5 p.m. on Feb 15 (must be received by 5 p.m.).
-City Secretary 11.05 57 th
+This action is extended to Mon, Mar 1, the 61 st day.
+City Secretary 13.06 62 nd (61 st ) NOTE: For information on removal of deceased candidate's name from the special election ballot, and extended filing and withdrawal deadlines, please see endnotes.
+Tues Mar 2 First day of the period Texas Ethics Commission will defer investigation until after election (or runoff) if an allegation is filed.
+City Secy/ Texas Ethics Commission 18.01 60 th Mar 2 Recommended day to contact the county clerk or elections administrator concerning availability of the initial list of voters who have submitted annual applications for ballot by mail (ABBM).
+City Secretary 16.523 60 th NOTE: Mar 2 is Texas Independence Day, but these actions don't move as they are not statutory deadlines to take action.
+Wed Mar 3 LAST DAY TO DELIVER NOTICE OF THE ELECTION TO THE COUNTY CLERK AND VOTER REGISTRAR of each county in which the election will be held.
+The deadline is the 60 th day, which is March 2, Texas Independence Day, and moves to Wed, Mar 3.
+City Council (City Secretary) 10.16 60 th (61 st ) NOTE: The Notice must now include the location of each polling place, including the building name, if any, and the street address, including suite or room number, if any.
+Fri Mar 5 Extended deadline to file for a place on the ballot in a city office having a 4-year term if no one has filed by 5 p.m. on Feb 12 (must be received by 5 p.m.).
+City Secretary 11.05 57 th Mar 5 If a SPECIAL ELECTION to fill a vacancy was called on or before the 70 th day before the election this is the : City Secretary 8.05(b) 11.22 11.24 57 th LAST DAY for a candidate in the special election to withdraw (withdrawal request must be received by 5 p.m.); and LAST DAY that a declaration of ineligibility causes omission of candidate's name from the ballot.
+EXCEPTION: a withdrawal submitted after this date is valid if it is submitted before the ballots are prepared AND if the public notice of the logic and accuracy test has not been published.
+NOTE: For information on removal of deceased candidate's name from the special election ballot, and extended filing and withdrawal deadlines, please see endnotes.